877 225 2251

 • What will happen if a country quota is filled?

-Every year our team in the field endeavours to ensure your Qurbani is delivered to the country of your choice.
-However, in case it is not possible in the country of your choice due to factors beyond our control, we will ensure it is delivered to those who need it most in the next nearest country possible.
+Every year our team in the field endeavors to ensure your Qurbani is distributed on your behalf in the country you selected.
+However, in cases where it is no longer possible in the country of your choice due to factors beyond our control, we will ensure it is delivered within the Eid days, to those who need it most in the next nearest country

 Error